BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Introduction

-To validate \task~on particularly challenging structured texts, we construct \dataset, a comprehensive dataset for structured text segmentation with 15.3K annotations encompassing synthetic prompts and prompts from LangSmith \footnote{https://smith.langchain.com/hub/} with text and label of each segment.
-Our evaluation focuses on prompts for LLMs due to their extreme structural complexity -- dense mixtures of natural language instructions, code snippets, JSON formatting, and contextual data within compact formats, making them unsuitable for sentence- or paragraph-level segmentation.
+To evaluate \task~on particularly challenging structured texts, we construct \dataset, a comprehensive dataset for structured text segmentation with 15.3K annotations of synthetic prompts and prompts from LangSmith\footnote{https://smith.langchain.com/hub/} with text and label of each segment.
+Our evaluation focuses on prompts for LLMs due to their extreme structural complexity -- dense mixtures of natural language instructions, code snippets, JSON formatting, and placeholders, making them unsuitable for sentence- or paragraph-level segmentation.

-Our experiments show that relatively small models (1.7B-4B parameters) trained with \task~outperforms few-shot prompting using much larger models (Claude-4 Sonnet \citep{claude4}).
-Moreover, RLVR with our designed reward function brings significant performance and generalization improvement over SFT and the intermediate candidates can further improve the performance of RLVR.
+Our experiments show that relatively small models (1.7B-4B parameters) trained with \task~outperform few-shot prompting using much larger models (Claude-4 Sonnet \citep{claude4}).
+Moreover, \task~brings significant performance and generalization improvement over SFT and the intermediate candidates can further improve the performance of RLVR.

-Our contributions are four-fold: \begin{itemize} [noitemsep,topsep=2pt,parsep=2pt,partopsep=0pt,leftmargin=*] \item A novel boundary-generation approach for structured text segmentation that reduces inference costs from $O(|d|)$ to $O(n)$ tokens while reducing hallucination risks; \item A specifically designed reward function that jointly optimizes reconstruction fidelity and semantic alignment for RLVR; \item Intermediate candidate construction that mitigates entropy collapse in RLVR through boundary adjustments and label modifications; \item Comprehensive evaluation on \dataset~benchmark demonstrating \task's significant efficiency and accuracy improvements, with strong out-of-domain generalization. \end{itemize}
+Our contributions are four-fold: \begin{itemize}[nosep, leftmargin=10pt] \item \task, a boundary-generation approach for token-level structured text segmentation that reduces output tokens by 90\% while mitigating hallucination risks; \item A dual-objective reward function optimizing reconstruction fidelity and semantic alignment; \item A selective perturbation strategy that addresses entropy collapse by generating learnable intermediate candidates during RLVR; \item \dataset, a 15.3K human-annotated benchmark where \task~enables 1.7B models to outperform much larger models such as Claude-4 Sonnet. \end{itemize}